Smart dashcam company Owl challenges OnStar with automatic crash response service

 Put simply, if you want a live round-the-clock view of your car, you will probably need a subscription.

 Now Owl is adding another monetization stream to its armory.
-Rather than bundling an automatic crash response service into the existing annual subscription, the company is charging an additional $79 per year.
+Rather than bundling an automatic crash response service into its existing annual subscription, the company is charging an additional $79 per year for the feature.
 Owl is actively pitching its new service against the likes of GM’s OnStar, which offers a similar crash response service for $25 per month.

-If the Owl cam detects a crash, Owl’s in-built smarts will check that the people inside the car are okay — using the camera’s visuals and intercom system.
+If the Owl cam detects a crash, Owl’s built-in smarts will check that the people inside the car are okay using the camera’s intercom system.
 Owl’s human agents will then call 911 if emergency services are indicated.

 “With our new automatic crash response, Owl gives people the peace of mind of having live agents on call and ready to help in case of a crash,” said Owl founder Andy Hodge.